Routine first appointments

 About percentage of patients seen within recommended time

 The proportion of routine patients who were seen by the specialist clinic within the recommended time of 365 days from receiving the referral.
-The statewide target has not been finalised for FY 2022–23 at the date of publication.
+The 2022-23 statewide target is for 90% of patients to wait less than 365 days for a routine appointment.

 - Results for the current financial year are preliminary and may change from quarter to quarter, final results will be available in November.
 Results from the previous financial year have been finalised